Burundi entry requirements for South Africa passport holders

 Visa on arrival

-Get your visa on arrival at Bujumbura International Airport.
-Pay $90 USD in cash (exact change preferred) — they do not accept cards.
-Have two passport-size photos and your hotel booking ready at the counter.Check visa detailsRequired
+Get your visa at Bujumbura International Airport or at land borders.
+Pay $90 USD in cash (exact change preferred) for a single-entry visa valid for up to 30 days.
+Have two passport-sized photos and the visa fee ready — there is no ATM at the visa counter.Check visa detailsRequired

 Valid passport